One day I asked myself: What if I could stay in my comfort zone — even in uncomfortable situations — like at parties or networking events?

 Here’s a secret most people don’t know: The expectations and pressures you place on yourself only exist because you’ve created them.
 They can stop existing.
 Most of us don’t realize we have that power.

-When I walk into a room of strangers now, I know that I can remain in my comfort zone by being my authentic introvert self.
-My business suit might as well be pajamas.
+Now when I walk into a room full of strangers, whether it’s a party or a networking event, I know that I can remain in my comfort zone by being my authentic self: an introvert.
+My cocktail dress or business suit might as well be pajamas.
 That’s how comfortable I’ve become.
 I don’t have to talk to everyone, I don’t have to pretend to be someone I am not.
 I can have a meaningful conversation with one or two other people.
-I mostly ask compelling questions and listen, and I completely let myself off the hook about any “selling” I have to do.
+I mostly ask compelling questions and listen carefully to other people’s answers.
+I completely let myself off the hook about any “selling” or “impressing” that I have to do.

-The funny thing is, when I show up in this way, I end up with more significant business connections and referrals.
+The funny thing is, when I show up in this way, I end up making more personal connections and business referrals.
 Total win-win.

 It Starts With Lowering the Bar

-For example, if I’m at a social function of any kind, I tell myself that if I can connect meaningfully with just two people, then I don’t have to talk to anyone else.
-I define connecting meaningfully as asking those people good questions about their life, then really listening.
+Another thing I do is set a clear intention in my mind ahead of time of what success at the event would look like.
+For example, if I’m at a social function of any kind, I tell myself that if I connect meaningfully with just two people, then I don’t have to talk to anyone else.
+I define connecting meaningfully as asking those people thoughtful questions about their life, then really listening to their answers.

-I’m also off the hook in a way, because I can simply be the listener.
-I don’t have to worry about responding or reacting to anyone.
-It’s rare that a person feels really listened to, and the person I connect with tends to really be at ease and seems appreciative.
-It’s a win-win.
+It helps when I can simply be the listener.
+This lets me off the hook in another way: I don’t have to worry about talking about myself.
+It’s rare that a person feels really listened to, and the people I connect with tends to seem appreciative.
+It’s another win-win.

 Focus on How You Want to Feel

 The challenge is to refrain from choosing a rah-rah-living-my-best-life word like “BOLD!”
-And please stop telling yourself you must always be “confident.”
-Lower your expectations!
-Instead, try a word like “peaceful” or “calm.”
-If you feel stuck, think of how you feel when you are in your comfort zone and find inspiration there.
+And please stop telling yourself that you must always be “confident.”
+Again, lower your expectations!
+Instead try a word like “peaceful” or “calm.”
+If you feel stuck, think of how you feel when you are in your comfort zone at home and find inspiration there.
 Sketch the word in your mind.
+Literally visualize it scrawling across your imagination.
 As you enter the room, let that word be your mantra.

-Once I began to realize I could stay in my comfort zone all the time, I immediately felt relief, like I had just quit the worst, most stressful job of my life.
-The more I practiced, the more things began to shift in powerful ways.
-I began to be at ease even as I challenged myself professionally.
-It was as if I had all this pent up confidence and courage that had been patiently waiting backstage for a moment in the spotlight.
+Once I began to realize I could stay in my comfort zone all the time, I felt immediate relief, like I had just quit the worst, most stressful job of my life.
+The more I practiced staying in my comfort zone, the more other things in my life began to shift in powerful ways.
+I began to feel at ease even as I challenged myself professionally to grow my business and get more clients.
+It was as if I had all this pent up confidence and courage that had been patiently waiting backstage for its moment in the spotlight.

-And when the moment came for me to step into that light, I didn’t step out of my comfort zone.
+When the moment finally came for me to step into that spotlight, I didn’t step out of my comfort zone.
 I stepped into it.